jaiwashington23/eng3/README.md

 ![bop a rboo](https://github.com/jaiwashington23/eng3/assets/143545376/851b6956-8ffa-4bff-923f-2e0036a3720b)

 ### REFLECTION
 this assignment was to help understand the mass of an object.
+I did not finish it all because i got sick.

 ### Multipart Design Practice